KnowThePepper

 Jalapeños trace back to the Aztec civilization in central Mexico, where the pepper has been cultivated for thousands of years.
 The name derives from Xalapa (also spelled Jalapa), the capital of Veracruz state, which historically served as a primary trading hub for the pepper.

-For most of that history, the distinction between green and red jalapeños wasn't treated as a separate variety — it was simply a matter of harvest timing.
-Farmers who wanted milder, grassier peppers picked early; those wanting sweetness and deeper flavor waited for full red maturity.
+For most of that history, the distinction between green and red jalapeños wasn't treated as a separate variety, it was simply a matter of harvest timing.
+Farmers who wanted milder, grassier peppers picked early.
+Those wanting sweetness and deeper flavor waited for full red maturity.

 The green jalapeño became dominant in commercial markets largely for practical reasons: longer shelf life and easier transport.
 The red form remained common in traditional Mexican cooking, particularly in the production of chipotle peppers, where fully ripe red jalapeños are smoked and dried.
 Today, red jalapeños are increasingly available at farmers markets and specialty grocers as consumer awareness of flavor differences has grown.

-How Hot is Red Jalapeño?
-Heat Level & Flavor
+Just How Hot is Red Jalapeño?

 Flavor notes: sweet and fruity.

-Red jalapeños deliver more vitamin C than their green counterparts — the ripening process increases ascorbic acid content significantly.
+Red jalapeños deliver more vitamin C than their green counterparts, the ripening process increases ascorbic acid content significantly.
 A single 45g pepper provides roughly 66% of the daily recommended vitamin C intake.

 They're also a meaningful source of vitamin A (from beta-carotene, which increases as the pepper reddens), vitamin B6, and potassium.
-Capsaicin — the compound responsible for heat — has been studied for its role in metabolism and pain signaling; the molecular structure of capsaicin's burn explains why the heat sensation feels different from other spicy foods.
+Capsaicin, the compound responsible for heat, has been studied for its role in metabolism and pain signaling.
+The molecular structure of capsaicin's burn explains why the heat sensation feels different from other spicy foods.

 Calorie count is minimal: roughly 18 calories per pepper.

 Red jalapeños shine in applications where green jalapeños feel too sharp or vegetal.
-The sweetness integrates beautifully into glazes — try them in a honey-red jalapeño reduction over grilled pork or roasted chicken.
+The sweetness integrates beautifully into glazes, try them in a honey-red jalapeño reduction over grilled pork or roasted chicken.

 For salsas, the red version produces a noticeably richer base than green.
 Combine fire-roasted red jalapeños with Roma tomatoes, garlic, and a splash of apple cider vinegar for a salsa that reads more complex than anything made with unripe peppers.